Cost accounting: Classification of costs

-Standard Cost Accounting
+Standard cost accounting

 Standard Costing is a technique of Cost Accounting to compare the actual costs with standard costs (that are pre-defined) with the help of Variance Analysis.
 It is used to understand the variations of product costs in manufacturing.
 Standard costing allocates fixed costs incurred in an accounting period to the goods produced during that period.
 This allowed the full cost of products that were not sold in the period they were produced to be recorded as 'inventory' in the Balance sheet to be carried forward to the next accounting period, using a variety of complex accounting methods, which was consistent with the principles of GAAP (Generally Accepted Accounting Principles).
 It also essentially enabled managers to ignore the fixed costs, and look at the results of each period in relation to the "standard cost" for any given product.